Difference Between Week and Weak

 “Week” comes from the Old English word ‘wice’, and means “to turn, or change.”
 The classical planets were given names for the days of the week.
 The names of the weekdays are not in the traditional sequence of the planetary order.

-The Pacasiddhntik, which dates from the 6th century, mentions the seven-day week in India.
+The Pacasiddhntik dates from the 6th century and mentions the seven-day week in India.
 Shashi (2000) cites the Garga Samhita as a probable older reference to a seven-day week in India, dating from the 1st century BC or AD.

 What is Weak?

 Weak is an English vocabulary word for indicating physical weakness.
-But it is not limited to physical strength and can have a diverse set of meanings.
+But it is not limited to physical strength and can have diverse meanings.

 Lacking in force or ability;